Key Takeaways

 Malaysia

-Stocked at Sephora Malaysia with refillable pods for eco-conscious shoppers.
+Stocked at Sephora Malaysia with refillable pods available.
 Shop Sephora MY →

 Thailand